 Board members are required to defer 30% of Board Member retainer to DSUs.
-For fiscal 2023, the mandatory deferral is \$30,000.
-Under the proposed independent Board Member retainer of \$100,000, the mandatory deferral is \$30,000.
+For fiscal 2024, the mandatory deferral is \$30,000.

-The total compensation paid to the directors of AGF (except Blake C. Goldring, W. Robert Farquharson, Kevin McCreadie, and Judy G. Goldring) for the fiscal year ended November 30, 2023 was \$774,208.
-Directors are entitled to be reimbursed for expenses incurred by them in their capacity as directors.
+The total compensation paid to the directors of AGF (except Blake C. Goldring, Kevin McCreadie, and Judy G. Goldring) for the fiscal year ended November 30, 2024 was \$751,938.
+Directors are also entitled to be reimbursed for expenses incurred by them in their capacity as directors.